toshikwa/gail-airl-ppo.pytorch/README.md

-# PPO-based GAIL and AIRL in PyTorch
+# GAIL and AIRL in PyTorch
 This is a PyTorch implementation of Generative Adversarial Imitation Learning(GAIL)[[1]](#references) and Adversarial Inverse Reinforcement Learning(AIRL)[[2]](#references) based on PPO[[3]](#references).
 I tried to make it easy for readers to understand the algorithm.
 Please let me know if you have any questions.